-Forgo the elaborately carved watermelon bowl, plastic forks stuck in pre-cut watermelon from the store saves a TON of time and works just as well for serving, if not better.
+Forgo the elaborately carved watermelon bowl, plastic forks stuck in pre-cut watermelon from the store saves a TON of time and work just as well for serving, if not better.
 My kids thought this was so much fun and giggled as they forked their watermelon cubes.
-I could have just given them the biggest kisses they were so cute, except their was watermelon juice dripping down their chin (ewe- no kisses for the moment!)
+I could have just given them the biggest kisses they were so cute, except there was watermelon juice dripping down their chin (ewe- no kisses for the moment!)

 Go for simple meals like sandwiches that can be assembled quickly.
 Try something different – splurge and order take out.
 Eat on a picnic blanket outside.

 The reality is, time with family is special.
 Enjoy it in all it’s simplicity.

 As I said earlier, my 9 year old helped fill the tray to take outside with us.
 I also bring the paper cups together with a pitcher of lemonade.
 The kids help label the cups and pour the beverages.
 This cuts down on waste at big gatherings and lets them practice the life skill of pouring (which uses fine motor skills) and independence.

 We have a garden and love to bake.
 I like to think of myself as a part “crunchy” part “realistic” mom.
 I try to provide my kids with well balanced meals, but offer occasional, not so healthy meals too.
 Here are some things that work for my family without taking any extra time: